This is big news.

 About the bottle

-We are launching 3 different bottle sizes: 300ml, 500ml and 1,5 litre.
-The universal cap size fits all bottles.
+The bottle is available in a wide range of sizes, and the universal cap size fits all the bottles on our range.
 The 500ml comes in two different bottle wall thicknesses.
 The one uses more PLA material, so weighs 22grams and the other uses less and weighs 16g.

 We can print on your bottle for you.
 Send us the design and we’ll have it done.
 Chat to us to find out more.